DustinP528/PredictingSleepQualityWithML/README.md

 Dataset: Rossi, A., Da Pozzo, E., Menicagli, D., Tremolanti, C., Priami, C., Sirbu, A., Clifton, D., Martini, C., & Morelli, D. (2020).
 Multilevel Monitoring of Activity and Sleep in Healthy People (version 1.0.0).
 PhysioNet. https://doi.org/10.13026/cerq-fc86.

+The dataset from the citation above is included in the folder `DataPaper`.
+This data can also be obtained by visitng https://doi.org/10.13026/cerq-fc86 and downloding the zip file at the bottom of the page.